QuevalBarbara/Melinda-Project/README.md

+# Melinda-Project

+Refactoring, improving, and personalizing one of those projects by using React for MITxPro Coding certificate

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+### Available Scripts

 In the project directory, you can run: